CASIO fx-5000F

 Terminated: unknown

-Notes: This little machine (and its sibling, the CASIO fx-1000F which has a slanted case and lacks the hyperbolic functions) are meant for working with known formulae and formulae of your own.
+Notes: This little machine (and its sibling, the CASIO fx-1000F which has a slanted case and lacks the hyperbolic functions) is meant for working with known formulae and formulae of your own.
 It has a library of 128 pre-programmed formulae and can store 12 user-supplied formulae using a maximum of 675 steps, hence it is (semi) programmable.

-CASIO fx-5000F formula The formulae can be accessed by typing their ordinal number followed by the "FMLA"-key.
+CASIO fx-5000F formula The formulae can be accessed by typing their ordinal number followed by the FMLA key.
 The formulaes’ numbers are listed in a small folder that can be stored in the calculators foldable flap.
 When requesting a formula the formula is shown in the alphanumerical upper part of the display.
-These formulae have unknowns which the calculator queries (after entering use the "EXE"-key to continue) before showing the result of the formula.
+These formulae have unknowns which the calculator queries (after entering use the EXE key to continue) before showing the result of the formula.
 A large part of the manual lists all 128 formulae and their meaning.

 Next to all the formulae, it also has has a library of 13 scientific constants.
-They are accessible by first pressing the "ALPHA"-key followed by the "CONST"-key (above the "Ln"-key) followed by one of "1" ...
-"9" or one of "+", "-", "×" or "/".
+They are accessible by first pressing the ALPHA key followed by the CONST function (above the Ln key) followed by one of 1 ...
+9 or one of +, , × or /.

 Next to being a formula-device it is also a capable scientific and statistical calculator.
 It also does BASE-n calculations.
-Calculations can be recalled and edited by pressing the "" or "" arrow keys.

 When I saw a picture of this calculator I knew I had to have one.
 Until I knew of this calculator I was of the opinion that the TI-68 was the one with the most convoluted keyboard layout, this one is even more so.
-For me (all right I’m 59 years old when I type this) can not use this calculator without reading glasses.
+For me (all right I’m 59 years old when I type this), I can not use this calculator without reading glasses.
 Some of its keys ave 6 different functions!

 Still, when you get used to it, things start falling into place.
 It’s actually not so bad as it looks.
 For instance, when working with BASE-n calculations, only pay attention to all the green labels.
-The orange "SHIFT"-key’s functions are all labelled in orange (or an orange frame for shifted BASE-n operations).
+The orange SHIFT key’s functions are all labelled in orange (or an orange frame for shifted BASE-n operations).
 All physical constants are top-left to most of the keys in the lower part.
 Greek symbols are top-right.
 Statistical functions are in blue.
-Alphanumeric letters and symbols are on the bottom-right and can be accessed after pressing the "ALPHA"-key.
+Alphanumeric letters and symbols are on the bottom-right and can be accessed after pressing the ALPHA key.

-Still, reading glasses are advisable.
+But reading glasses are advisable.